3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 Derek Reich, who lives in Washoe Valley, Nev., has lost all his income as a freelance video cameraman.
 He says his mortgage company, Mr. Cooper, first told him he had to make a big balloon payment.
 Then he was told it might be possible to modify the loan to move the missed payments to the back, but that doesn't get decided until you start paying your mortgage again.

-Reich says the call representative also told him, "if you didn't make a big lump sum and you didn't qualify for modification, you're going into foreclosure."
+Reich says the call representative also told him, "If you didn't make a big lump sum and you didn't qualify for modification, you're going into foreclosure."

 "I am completely uncomfortable being at the mercy of the mortgage company at the end of this," Reich says.
 "I don't trust them.
 I mean, I get different answers every time I talk to somebody."

-Mr. Cooper, which has nearly 4 million customers, also declined to discuss any particular homeowner, but said in a statement: "We know this is a confusing and incredibly stressful time for many of our customers, and we are dedicated to supporting them and finding solutions."
+Mr. Cooper, which has nearly 4 million customers, declined to discuss any particular homeowner but said in a statement: "We know this is a confusing and incredibly stressful time for many of our customers, and we are dedicated to supporting them and finding solutions."

-But Reich says with his mortgage company talking about foreclosure and balloon payments, he doesn't want any part of that.
-So he says he'll do whatever it takes to pay his mortgage, even though it sounds like financially, that's going to hurt him badly.
+But Reich says that with his mortgage company talking about foreclosure and balloon payments, he doesn't want any part of that.
+So he says he'll do whatever it takes to pay his mortgage, even though it sounds like, financially, that's going to hurt him badly.

 "My feeling is right now is I'm going to raid my retirement," Reich says.
-"I don't know how far I can go because my retirement took a huge hit like everybody else when the stock market crashed."
+"I don't know how far I can go, because my retirement took a huge hit like everybody else when the stock market crashed."

 Thompson says people need to know what's going to happen at the end of this break in mortgage payments.